hendrix/hendrix/README.md

 ```
 No other configuration is necessary.
 You don't need to add anything to urls.py.

-You can also easily create your own custom static or other handlers by copying that one into your project and adding it to HENDRIX\_CHILD\_RESOURCES.
+You can also easily create your own custom static or other handlers by adding them to HENDRIX\_CHILD\_RESOURCES.

 ###Running the Development Server